BUTTERMILK CAKE WITH CHOCOLATE FROSTING

 Cake Instructions:

-- Divide between 3 sprayed cake pans and bake in preheated 325 degree oven for 30 to 35 minutes until centers test done.
+- Divide between 3 sprayed cake pans and bake in preheated oven for 30 to 35 minutes until centers test done.
 Let cool and remove from pans.
 You can frost with any frosting you like.
 I use chocolate frosting.

 Chocolate Frosting Instructions: